 Teachers work hard and give of themselves for their students.
-Some are absolutely superb.
-They do their best with a system they did not invent and would likely change if given the authority.
+Some are superb.
+They do their best with a system they did not invent and would change if given authority.
 Testing and national curricula hem in their creativity.

 The present school subject design was established 100 years ago and remains mostly unchanged.
 It assumes mastery of school subjects will assure a critical thinking, active citizen.
 That doesn’t work for most.